dddrrreee/cs140e-23win/labs/12-pinned-vm/README.md

   5. Do (2) and (3) for a jump.
 You'll have to write the instruction for `bx lr` to a heap location and jump to it.

+Useful domain pages:
+  - B4-10: what the bit values mean for the `domain` field.
+  - B4-15: how addresses are translated and checked for faults.
+  - B4-27: the location / size of the `domain` field in the segment page table entry.
+  - B4-42: setting the domain register.

 A invalid access fault: